Soneso/as-soroban-sdk/README.md

 }
 ```

-Next, edit the asconfig.json file of your project.
-Replace its content with following:
+Finally, edit the asconfig.json file of your project.
+Replace it's content with the following:

 ```json
 {